-Annexure - I to the Independent Auditors Report

-Referred to in our report of even date, to the members of GR BELGAUM RAICHUR (PACKAGE-6) HIGHWAY PRIVATE LIMITED for the year ended March 31, 2024
+Annexure - I to the Independent Auditors Report Referred to in our report of even date, to the members of GR ALIGARH KANPUR HIGHWAY PRIVATE LIMITED for the year ended March 31, 2024

 - i) (a) According to the information and explanations provided to us, there are no fixed assets in existence with company. - (b) According to the information and explanations provided to us, there are no immovable properties included in the fixed assets of the company and accordingly the reporting requirements under sub clause (c) of clause (i) of paragraph 3 of the order are not applicable. - ii) In our opinion, and according to the information and explanations given to us, the company has sub-contracted the entire construction / operation related activities and therefore does not carry any inventories.
 Hence, the reporting requirements under clause (ii) of paragraph 3 of the order are not applicable. - iii) In our opinion and according to the information and explanation given to us, the company has not granted any loans, secured or unsecured to companies, firms, Limited Liability Partnership or other parties covered in the register maintained under section 189 of the Companies Act 2013.
 Accordingly, the reporting requirements under sub-clause (a), (b) and (c) of Clause (iii) of paragraph 3 of the order are not applicable. - iv) In our opinion and according to the information and explanations given to us, there are no loans, investments, guarantees and securities granted in respect of which provisions of section 185 and 186 of the Act are applicable and hence the reporting requirements under clause (iv) of paragraph 3 of the order are not applicable. - v) In our opinion and according to the information and explanations given to us, the company has not accepted any deposits during the period under audit.
-Consequently, the directives issued by Reserve Bank of India and the provisions of sections 73 to 76 of the Act and the rules framed thereunder are not applicable. - vi) The maintenance of cost records has been specified by the Central Government under subsection (1) of section 148 of the Act for the company.
-The same is not applicable to the company - vii) (a) According to the information and explanations given to us and based on the records of the company examined by us, the company is generally regular in depositing the undisputed statutory dues including income-tax, goods and service tax, duty of customs, cess and any other material statutory dues, as applicable, with the appropriate authorities in India.
+Consequently, the directives issued by Reserve Bank of India and the provisions of sections 73 to 76 of the Act and the rules framed thereunder are not applicable. - vi) The maintenance of cost records has been specified by the Central Government under sub-section (1) of section 148 of the Act for the company.
+We have broadly reviewed such records and are of the opinion that prima-facie, the prescribed records have been made and maintained.
+We have not, however, made a detailed examination of the records with a view to determine whether they are accurate or complete. - vii) (a) According to the information and explanations given to us and based on the records of the company examined by us, the company is generally regular in depositing the undisputed statutory dues including income-tax, goods and service tax, duty of customs, cess and any other material statutory dues, as applicable, with the appropriate authorities in India.